smalldata/smalldata.github.io/content/articles/paw-patrol.md

 > A list of active/current Seattle pet licenses, including animal type (species), pet's name, breed and the owner's ZIP code.

 This might be a good dataset because records go back to 2000 and are updated through 2019.
-I can get snapshots before and during the Paw Patrol era.
+I can get snapshots before and during the PAW Patrol era.
 But I counted dogs registered in 2019 and it was 11k.
 In 2018, 7k.
 Still not enough.

 ### [NYC Dog Licensing Dataset](https://data.cityofnewyork.us/Health/NYC-Dog-Licensing-Dataset/nu7n-tubp)